Stochastic and Mini-batch Gradient Descent

 plt.show()

-We will check two pieces of information
+We will examine two aspects:

 print(training_time)